wp-plugins/editorial-calendar/readme.txt

 Check out our demo installation at <a href="http://www.zackgrossbart.com/extras/sandbox/wp-admin/edit.php?page=posts_list">Zack's WordPress Sandbox</a>.

-= What languages is the calendar available in? =
+= What languages does the calendar support? =

 The calendar is available in English, French, and Croatian.

-= Can I add another language? =
+= Can I add new languages? =

 Yes please!
 We are looking for translators.
-It only takes 20 minutes.
-If you're interested please <a href="mailto:zack@grossbart.com">contact us</a>.
+It only takes about 20 minutes.
+If you're interested please <a href="mailto:wp-edcal@googlegroups.com">contact us</a>.

 = Can I use the editorial calendar with pages? =

 Right now the calendar only supports posts.
-We are considering adding pages.
+We're considering adding pages.
 If you would like to see support for pages let us know.

 = Will my readers be able to tell I'm using the editorial calendar? =